krishi-saripalli/cuRT/README.md

 ## Scene File Format

-cuRT uses a JSON scene format developed by the Brown's [CS1230](https://cs1230.graphics/) course staff to define the 3D environment.
+cuRT uses a JSON format developed by Brown's [CS1230](https://cs1230.graphics/) course staff to define the 3D environment.
 Below is a detailed breakdown of the format:

 The root object must contain:
 - `name`: String identifier for the scene